 If the officer chooses to pursue a chemical test, they must obtain a sample of the subject's blood, urine, or breath.
 It should be noted that this is considered a search under both the United States and Georgia Constitutions.
 The courts have held that in order for the product of this search to be admissible, a search warrant must be obtained or a valid exception for a warrantless search must be present.
-In a DUI case the exceptions typically considered are:
+In a DUI case valid grounds for a search typically include:

-- 1. Establishment of exigent circumstances.
+- 1. Securing a valid search warrant.
+Provided that sufficient probable cause for the search exists, officers can potentially obtain three different types of warrants in a DUI investigation: (1) a warrant for directly obtaining a blood sample from the subject, (2) a warrant for any blood samples drawn pursuant to medical treatment, (3) a warrant for any medical records pertaining to the subject.
+When applying for a warrant, officers should be careful that the scope of the requested search is broad enough to include all of the intoxicating substances potentially suspected.
+(See State v. de la Paz A23A1769) - 2.
+Establishment of exigent circumstances.
 According to the US Supreme Court, "exigency exists when (1) BAC evidence is dissipating and (2) some other factor creates pressing health, safety, or law enforcement needs that would take priority over a warrant application."
-(US Supreme Court No 18-6210 Mitchell v Wisconsin, also see 11-1425 Missouri v McNeely) - 2.
+(US Supreme Court No 18-6210 Mitchell v Wisconsin, also see 11-1425 Missouri v McNeely) - 3.
 Obtaining the voluntary consent of the subject.
 The tool that should be used to secure voluntary consent in most DUI cases is the Implied Consent warning found in OCGA § 40-5-67.1.
 This being said, the court has distinguished voluntary consent from implied consent.
 While a subject's privilege to drive can be suspended for failing to provide a sample under Implied Consent, free and voluntary consent to the chemical test must be obtained prior to effectuating the search or seizure of a blood, breath, or urine sample absent a warrant or other valid warrant exception.
-(See Ga Supreme S14A1625 Williams v State ).
+(See Ga Supreme S14A1625 Williams v State).